gipit/gips/README.md

    You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>

+# Authors

+The following have been authors or contributers to GIPS

+Matthew Hanson
+Bobby Braswell

 # GIPS Installation